1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Custom Key-Value Targeting

-While most of the options are simple and self-explanatory, Custom Targeting needs a bit of explanation.
-In Custom Targeting, you define your key-values so that you can create targeting options that are not built-in.
+While most options are simple, Custom Targeting needs explanation.
+In Custom Targeting, you define your key-values so you can create targeting options that are not built-in.
 The key-values are configured in your Ad Manager and then included in your ad tags.
 When a line item targets a key-value, it will be served only when the ad tag has the targeted key-value (assuming all other targeting criteria in the line item matches the ad tag).
-Learn more about Key-Value targeting here
+Learn more about key-value targeting here.

 How to define custom key-value targeting in Google Ad Manager?